Restaurants in Los Angeles

 Telephone: (213) 488 9488

-The Ivy is a world-famous Los Angeles restaurant, but not for its food.
-Known as the best place to spot Hollywood celebrities and insiders, the restaurant has fed everyone from Brad Pitt and Tom Cruise to Paris Hilton and Beyonce.
-The New York-style food and cocktails are good, but be prepared for movie star prices.
-Reservations are essential, and try to book a table on the sought-after terrace for the best people-watching.
+The Ivy is a world-famous Los Angeles restaurant, having had a reputation for being the best place to spot Hollywood celebrities and insiders, the restaurant has fed everyone from Brad Pitt and Tom Cruise to Paris Hilton and Beyonce.
+Although no longer the go-to spot for A-listers, the New York-style food and cocktails are good, with cheeful decor and a lively atmosphere.
+Reservations are essential, prices tend to be excessive.

 Address: 113 N Roberston Blvd